FFmpeg/FFV1/ffv1.md

 #### Range Non Binary Values

 To encode scalar integers, it would be possible to encode each bit separately and use the past bits as context.
 However that would mean 255 contexts per 8-bit symbol that is not only a waste of memory but also requires more past data to reach a reasonably good estimate of the probabilities.
-Alternatively assuming a Laplacian distribution and only dealing with its variance and mean (as in Huffman coding) would also be possible, however, for maximum flexibility and simplicity, the chosen method uses a single symbol to encode if a number is 0 and if not encodes the number using its exponent, mantissa and sign.
+Alternatively assuming a Laplacian distribution and only dealing with its variance and mean (as in Huffman coding) would also be possible, however, for maximum flexibility and simplicity, the chosen method uses a single symbol to encode if a number is 0, and if not, encodes the number using its exponent, mantissa and sign.
 The exact contexts used are best described by the following code, followed by some comments.

 ```c
 pseudo-code                                                   | type